 It is open to people with experience of any musculoskeletal condition, whether it is common or rare.

-A primary remit of the group is to advise on planned and current research at the Arthritis Research UK Centre for Genetics and Genomics.
+A primary remit of the group is to advise on planned and current research at the Versus Arthritis Centre for Genetics and Genomics.

 It supports the Centre in the following ways:

 - design of research;

 - identification and prioritisation of research topics for investigation.

 "Researchers really value our input, as it helps them consider different perspectives and ultimately do better research."Susan Moore / RUG member